 Instructions

 - In a large bowl, sift together the flour, cornstarch, baking powder, baking soda and kosher salt.
-Set aside
+Set aside1 cup all-purpose flour, 1 cup cornstarch, 1 teaspoon baking powder, ¼ teaspoon baking soda, ¼ teaspoon kosher salt

 - Add flour mixture, and mix on low speed until the dough just comes together.